Home » Blogging » Improve WordPress Security with 9 Advanced Tips

 Guards against cross-site scripting (XSS) attacks that can steal cookies or sensitive data from your visitors.
 When an XSS attack is detected, this header blocks the page from loading.

-How to Add HTTP Security Headers to Increase Security of WordPress Website
+How to Add HTTP Security Headers to Increase the Security of a WordPress Website

 Steps: